AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/using-captcha/setting-up-recaptcha-v3.md

 1. Choose type **reCAPTCHA v3**.
 Marketo Engage does not currently support reCAPTCHA v2.

 1. Add each domain the Marketo Engage subscription uses.
 Domains not set here will return errors on forms where reCAPTCHA is enabled.
+Remember to replace the words 'datacenter' and 'munchkinID' with the [data in your subscription](#retrieve-your-data-center-and-munchkin-id).

-   * 123-ABC-456.mktoweb.com
+   * app-datacenter.marketo.com
-   * app-pod.marketo.com
+   * munchkinID.mktoweb.com
    * any landing page domain and alias configured in the subscription

+   >[!NOTE]
+   >
+   >As an example, if your account's Data Center is "sjst," the domain you'd allowlist would be `app-sjst.marketo.com`.
+If your Munchkin ID is 123-ABC-789, the domain you'd allowlist would be `123-ABC-789.mktoweb.com`.

 1. Set an owner and additional email address that should receive any alerts about this service.